OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         // GET: GroupSearch
         public ActionResult Index()
         {
-            // Return an empty list of groups when the page first loads List<Group> groups = new List<Group>();
+            // Return an empty list of groups when the page first loads.
+            List<Group> groups = new List<Group>();
             return View(groups);
         }